Glimmers of a post-geometric perspective: Acknowledgements

 \section{Acknowledgements}

 I am particularly grateful to Alberto Nicolis for endless discussions about many of the topics touched upon in this paper.
 I also acknowledge useful exchanges with Raphael Bousso, Sergio Cacciatori, Tom Hartman, Federico Re, Alberto Verga and Kenza Zeghari.
+I thank Zixia Wei for a detailed explanation of his work~\cite{Omiya:2021olc} and for making me aware of other relevant references.